 Once a Belize foundation is established and has become a legal entity, it is subsequently not owned by anybody.
 Foundations can be established for a variety of reasons, but predominantly for commercial, charitable or individual usage.

-Structure, Requirements, and Advantages of a Belize Offshore Foundation
+Structure, Requirements, and Advantages of a Belize International Foundation

 Beneficiaries: The beneficiary of a foundation is the person who is entitled to benefit from the formation of the structure.
 The Foundation Charter will specify how the beneficiary or beneficiaries will benefit from the foundation formation.
 The beneficiaries are not required by law to be resident of Belize.